-Senate to vote on reimbursement of medications purchased abroad - SWI swissinfo.ch
+Senate to vote on reimbursement of medications bought abroad - SWI swissinfo.ch

-Senate to vote on reimbursement of medications purchased abroad
+Senate to vote on reimbursement of medications bought abroad

 Swiss health insurance companies should have to reimburse certain medicines purchased by insured persons abroad.
 The House of Representatives is calling for the law to be amended accordingly.
 Only medicines that are authorised in Switzerland and prescribed by a doctor practising in Switzerland are to be reimbursed.